aetomack/kasama/instructions.md

 ---

-## Submission

-Submit your completed `wayland_assignment.c` along with a short README describing:
-- Which milestones you completed.
-- Any challenges or insights gained.
-- Possible extensions (text rendering, shell commands, animations, etc.).

----

-**Tip:** Focus on understanding how the client and compositor communicate through file descriptors and binary messages.
 Debugging can be done using tools like `WAYLAND_DEBUG=1` to observe protocol traffic.

-Good luck, and enjoy your first deep dive into low-level Linux graphics programming!